 Treatment for Hypocalcaemia

-The main causes for hypocalcemia should be investigated and corrected.
+The main causes of hypocalcemia should be investigated and corrected.
 The decreased level of magnesium in blood should be altered by increasing the intake of food rich in magnesium.
 Without replenishing magnesium, any increase in calcium will be transient.
 Parathyroid hormone and vitamin D levels should ideally be checked before initiating treatment for hypocalcemia.

 Emergency treatment usually is only needed for certain pets (such as those with primary hypoparathyroidism, hypoparathyroidism secondary to hyperthyroid or hyper parathyroid corrective procedures and subsequent parathyroid damage, complications of pregnancy or nursing [eclampsia], recent phosphate-containing enema administration, citrate toxicity, and ethylene glycol toxicity).